American Press Institute: History

-As of January 2022, the center's incoming executive director and CEO is Michael D. Bolden, an editor at The San Francisco Chronicle and former managing director of the John S. Knight Journalism Fellowships at Stanford.
+The center's director and CEO is Michael D. Bolden, a former managing editor at The San Francisco Chronicle and former managing director of the John S. Knight Journalism Fellowships at Stanford.
 Previously the institute was led by executive director Tom Rosentiel.

+In 2023, the API launched a pilot program for the American Press Institute Inclusion Index across five newsrooms in Pittsburgh, Pennsylvania.
+The program seeks to improve the relationships between newsrooms and the diverse communities they cover.